"What does S3 mean?"

 "How does a facility implement S3 Balance®?"

-"Approved" facilities may trial up to five devices at no cost (other than shipping, which runs $200-$300 each way) for up to 30 days.
-"Approved" means your facility has completed our Trial Application and Agreement, which confirm your commitment to integrating S 3 as part of current programs, covering shipping costs, the number of devices to trial and returning the devices in new condition within 7 days if you elect not to keep them.
+"Approved" facilities may trial up to 5 devices at no cost (other than shipping, which runs $200-$300 each way) for up to 30 days.
+"Approved" means your facility has completed our Trial Application and Agreement, which confirm your commitment to integrating S3 as part of current programs, covering shipping costs, the number of devices to trial and returning the devices in new condition within 7 days if you elect not to keep them.

-Instructor certification is not needed, but staff should watch our 20-minute tutorial as well as review the Movement Library and Instructor Manual.
+Instructor certification is not needed, but staff should watch our 20-minute tutorial, review the Movement Library and read the Instructor Manual.

 Classes can be done in perpetuity by having a resident lead or having residents follow along to our demo videos.